dijasila/GPAW/doc/index.rst

 * :ref:`GPAW version 0.4 <releasenotes>` released (Nov 13, 2008)

-* The :ref:`exercises` are finally ready for use in the `CAMd summer school 2008`_ (Aug 15, 2008)
+* The :ref:`tutorialsexercises` are finally ready for use in the `CAMd summer school 2008`_ (Aug 15, 2008)

 * This site is now powered by Sphinx_ (Jul 31, 2008)